 Long-time customers may have noticed that Mimosa no longer stocks White Sage bundles.
 While we carried White Sage and related products over a decade, we made the decision in late 2020 to stop purchasing White Sage for resale along with some other materials such as Sweetgrass, Ceremonial Tobacco, and Palo Santo.
-(As of the time of this article, Palo Santo is still temporarily available for sale - read on for more details).

 This blog post will be a bit different than our usual content, but we want to take the opportunity to share with the members of our community the factors that went into our decision, some additional steps we've taken in pursuit of spiritual and cultural respect, and social justice, and finally, some additional resources to assist you as you continue learning about topics of cultural and ecological impact – which we see as important (and in fact long overdue).

 Our decision to stop carrying White Sage, Sweetgrass, Ceremonial Tobacco, and Palo Santo has been made out of respect for Indigenous groups that have traditionally used these materials and medicines in their spiritual and cultural practices, as well as ecological concerns about the unsustainable harvesting of these materials for commercial purposes.

 We at Mimosa have learned about the issue of cultural misappropriation of these medicines by listening to many Indigenous voices about this issue.
 Many Indigenous folks have asked that smudging and the use of sacred plants like White Sage, Sweetgrass, Ceremonial Tobacco, and Palo Santo not be done by those who are outside of the closed spiritual practices they belong to - unless you are specifically invited to take part in this practice with an Indigenous person.
 We realize that Indigenous people are not a monolith here and not all people hold this view.
 But, since some folks have been calling for this change, we have decided to honor those requests.